openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 ahead of time.

-To satisfy the proctored exam requirement for credit eligibility, learners must take the exam as a proctored exam and receive a **Satisfactory** result for their proctoring session review as well as a passing grade on the exam itself.
+To satisfy the proctored exam requirement for credit eligibility, learners must take the xam as a proctored exam and receive a **Satisfactory** result for their proctoring session review as well as a passing grade on the exam itself.
 For more information about proctored session review results, see :ref:`Proctored Exam Session Results`.